nova26/PlantPathology2020/README.md

 Using image agumentation for class histogram balancing and more,about 50k images from 1.8k

-i achieved 97% on the leadboard with efficientnet b4 currently trying to do better ...
+i achieved 97% accuracy on the leadboard with efficientnet b4, currently trying to do better ...